hrushikreddy-chinthareddy/zinnia-hackathon-2026/README.md

 ### Running the projects

-To simplify the development process, we have created two helper scripts to run either Ops or Consumer Experience.
+To simplify the development process, we have created a helper script to run either Ops.

 #### Setting up env variables